nienow/sn-extension-template/README.md

 Click on the `Use this template` button in Github to create a new repo based on this template.

-Then clone your new repo, install dependencies, and start the dev server.
+Then clone your new repo, install dependencies, and start the dev server:

 ```
 # Install dependencies
-pnpm install
+npm install

 # Start Dev Server
-pnpm run start
+npm run start
 ```

 The demo page should be launched automatically.